-The main purpose for these guidelines is for the information regarding the development of the federal health, food, and nutrition policies and programs.
-The main audiences here will be the policy makers and the professionals in health and nutrition, it is not so much for the general public.
+These guidelines’ main purpose is to provide information regarding the development of federal health, food, and nutrition policies and programs.
+The main audiences here will be the policymakers and the professionals in health and nutrition; it is not so much for the general public.

-The dietary guidelines are a critical tool for professionals to use to help people make healthier choices in their life with regard to their meals and preventing chronic disease.
+Dietary guidelines are critical for professionals to help people make healthier choices concerning their meals and prevent chronic disease.

-We use these guidelines also in ways that make the school meal programs that are offered throughout the nation.
-This is put in place to feed more than 30 million kids every day.
+We also use these guidelines in ways that make the school meal programs offered nationwide.
+This is implemented to feed more than 30 million kids every day.

 In other programs, these guidelines are put forth to inform older adult care facilities on how they should have their meals.
 This makes up a million or more meals per day throughout the US.